QubesOS/qubes-doc/user/how-to-guides/how-to-get-started.md

 To learn more about how to customize your desktop environment, we recommend you spend some time going through [XFCE's documentation](https://docs.xfce.org/).

-There are several Tray widgets that are unique to Qubes OS:
+There are several tray widgets that are unique to Qubes OS:

  - The **Qubes Domains** widget allows you to manage running qubes, turn them on and off, and monitor memory usage.